yonikremer/wiki_link_back/README.md

 Those are the pages that the page input_url has a url to and they have a link to input_url And than prints every the output_url the satisfy: for your_input, output_url:
-    both are valid urls to a wikipedia articale the articale in your_input has a url to the articale in output_url the articale in output_url has a url to the articale in your_input Every url will be printed in a separate line
+	>both are valid urls to a wikipedia pages
+    >the page in your_input has a url to the page in output_url
+    >the page in output_url has a url to the page in your_input Every url will be printed in a separate line